-If you’re taking a candid photo of someone, you’re unable to ask to them to move for a better composition.
-It’s also pointless asking them to look natural – this creates the most awkward shots of all.
+If you’re taking a candid photo of someone, you’re unable to ask them to move for a better composition.
+It’s also pointless asking them to look natural.
+That creates the most awkward shots of all.

 Get up and walk around your subjects until you have them positioned how you’d like, then take the photo.
-Have your candid camera ready.
+Have your candid camera ready all the time.

 An entire set of photos taken from the same seat tends to be boring and predictable.
 Movement helps to mix things up.

 7. Lose the Flash